-Warehouse Project carries on throughout November with Annie Mac, Andy C, Skepta and more set to perform.
+Warehouse Project draws to a close with Annie Mac, Slowthai, Fatboy Slim and more set to perform.
 Find out more HERE

-Manchester United continue their Europa League campaign, welcoming FK Partizan to the Theatre Of Dreams on Thursday 7 November.
+Manchester United continue their Europa League campaign, welcoming AZ Alkmaar to the Theatre of Dreams on Thursday 12 December.

-Nathan Sawaya’s awe-inspiring LEGO® exhibition The Art Of The Brick opens at Great Northern Warehouse on Friday 22 November.
+Nathan Sawaya’s awe-inspiring LEGO® exhibition The Art of the Brick continues to wow visitors at Great Northern Warehouse.
 Find out more HERE.

 Live music venues